Jean28518/Godot-jTools/README.md

 ```

 ### jSettings
 *Currently unfortunately jSettings doesn't offer the comfort you have for example in jList.
-You can see jSettings as a good template/starting point.*
+You can use jSettings as a good template/starting point.*

 #### Features:
 - Automatic language handling - Just load in the translation files.
 Rest is done by jSettings.